rolling-scopes-school/tasks/epam/async-race.md

 During the technical interview, the interviewer may discuss your solution.
 To successfuly complete the task you ***MUST*** follow the requirements carefully.

-### 🚧🚧🚧 Important notes 🚧🚧🚧
+### 🚧🚧🚧 Important Notes 🚧🚧🚧
-* You ***MUST*** deployt your solution (frontend only).
+* You ***MUST*** deploy your solution (frontend only).
 There are many free services like GitHub Pages, Netlify, Vercel, Cloudflare Pages, etc.
-* You ***MUST*** provide a link to the deployed solution in the README.md file.
-Interviewer will have his own running backend.
+* You ***MUST*** provide a link to the deployed solution (frontend only) in the README.md file.
+Interviewer will have its own running backend.
 * You ***MUST*** include a checklist in the README.md file.
 And estimate your score.
+* The deadline for submitting your solution is 3 weeks after the task is assigned.
+If you have submitted, but the assignment has not yet been verified, you may continue development.

-#### 🛑 IF YOU FAIL ANY OF THE POINTS ABOVE INTERVIEWER IS ENTITLED TO REJECT YOUR ASSIGMENT. 🛑
+#### 🛑 IF YOU FAIL ANY OF THE ABOVE, THE INTERVIEWER IS ENTITLED TO REJECT YOUR ASSIGNMENT. 🛑

 ## Task "Async Race"